 Forest certification provides evidence for the sustainable sourcing of forest-based raw materials in products.
 It ensures the sustainable utilization of forest resources, allowing for forests to yield their services indefinitely.
-Sustainable production patterns, however, need to encouraged by demand for such products on the consumption side.
+Sustainable production patterns, however, need to be encouraged by demand for such products on the consumption side.

 PEFC is engaged in a range of activities at global, regional and local levels aimed at maintaining and enhancing the market for certified products, from promoting Chain of Custody certification to companies to helping to bring non-wood forest products such as mushrooms to the market place.

-- Asia Promotions Initative
+Asia Promotions Initiative

-- Sustainable Woody Biomass
+Exploring Pathways to Deliver Sustainable Woody Biomass